skip to main content

 Given your initial expectations, how would you rate the price that you pay for your TV provider’s services?

 When we consider TV providers, our expectations typically focus on channels, features, and, of course, pricing.
-Pricing includes not only the package rates but also taxes, equipment rental fees, activation charges for service and equipment, local channels, regional sports networks (RSNs), and other, perhaps unanticipated, costs.
+Pricing includes not only the package rates but also taxes, equipment rental fees, service and equipment activation charges, local channels, regional sports networks (RSNs), and other costs that may be unanticipated.

 Given your initial expectations, how would you rate the price that you pay for your TV provider’s services?